Who We Are

 To accomplish its goals, Peers for Progress began by addressing the growing, global diabetes epidemic through a variety of activities including Evaluation and Demonstration Grants that will build and apply the evidence base for peer support in diabetes.
 Other activities include promoting peer support programs, developing a global network of peer support programs, and hosting a global webpage to circulate program materials and curricula.

-Here is a brochure for a quick overview of Peers for Progress.
 To better understand the rationale why Peers for Progress started from addressing the global diabetes epidemic, click here to view key evidence points for Peers for Progress’ global initiatives to promote peer support for diabetes and chronic disease management around the world.

 Peers for Progress is continually expanding a global network of networks of peer support organizations to address the needs of various chronic diseases, health risks and other conditions that require ongoing health care and sustained behavior change, including but not limited to heart diseases, and mental health challenges and illness.
 If you are interested in using peer support or have been involved with a peer support program, we encourage you to connect with colleagues in other peer support initiatives by joining the Peers for Progress network.

 You can also review existing Peers for Progress Global Network and learn about our members here.